 You might also want to apply a moisturizing lip balm at this stage, so it will do its magic while you do the rest of your makeup.
 Once you’ve prepped and moisturized your skin and lips, you’re now ready to start applying makeup.

-STEPS TO APPLY MAKEUP PROPERLY
+STEPS TO APPLY MAKEUP PROPERLY FOR A FLAWLESS LOOK

 The first thing you need to apply is sun protection.
 You can skip it if you are applying evening makeup.
 But if you are doing a daytime makeup, the first step you should do is apply a good sunscreen or sunblock.
 Even if your foundation or BB cream has SPF in it, it’s not enough to protect you from the harmful effects of the sun.